 - How the members are interacting with each other

 - How the group is performing as a whole

 With interpersonal group therapy, the content covered in each group session is secondary to the way the patient interacts with their peers within the group.
-Instead, the leader looks to see how the group members are behaving and interacting in the present and how their present state is being influenced by their past experiences.
+Instead, the leader looks to see how the group members behave and interact in the present and how their past experiences influence their present state.
 We focus on emotional development and unresolved trauma that, when left unresolved, can lead to poor decision-making, impulsivity, and unhealthy coping skills.
 By resolving these issues, the person can improve their judgment.